 Dress is professional/casual.
 NO blue jeans, low-cut tops or open toe shoes.
 Chewing gum is not acceptable while on site.
 No jewelry allowed with the exception of watch, wedding set, and small earrings for pierced ears only.

-TIME OF OBSERVATION: a.m. / p.m. to a.m. /
+VA110N: a.m. / p.m. to a.m

-Dental Office/Clinic OBSERVED:
+Dental Office/Clin ic OBSERVED:

-Please print name(s) of the dental practi itioner(s) observed:
+Please print name(s)) of the dental prac ctitioner(s) observed:

-PROCEDURES OBSERVED:
+PROCEDURES OF DSERVED:

-· /D

-st/Dental Assistant SIGNATURE: